Shlepping with Zombies

 “Alright, all ready.
 Hold your horses.”

-I opened my eyes.
+I dared to squint.
 Bright light.
 More pain, the freight train screeched to a halt on top of my cerebellum.
 I shut my eyes, hid behind my forearm.

 “Yes, you dummy.
 Lillian.
 All of us are here, the team, Jas, Dan, Mildred–the heroes.
 That’s what they’re calling us.
 You’re the last to regain consciousness.
 Open your eyes!”